ryan4yin/pulumi-proxmox/sdk/python/README.md

 then install the language's sdks and every thing will be allright.

-**Note**: Installing package directly from the package registry like pypi/npm/nuget is not supported yet, you need install package from source via `make`.
+**Note**: Installing package directly from the package registry like pypi/npm/nuget is not supported yet, you need to install package from source via `make`.

 ### Node.js (Java/TypeScript)